 The ISMP raised questions about whether Invokana has been sufficiently tested, and whether its benefits outweigh its risk.
 It stated, “The current data are insufficient to address unanswered questions raised in the FDA reviews about whether long-term use might result in a steady decline in kidney function.”

 The FDA chimed in on the issue with a June 2016 drug safety communication that said Invokana, Invokamet, Farxiga, and Xigduo XR require strengthened kidney warnings.
 The FDA based the new warnings on more than 100 cases of acute kidney injury, some requiring hospitalization, reported to the agency from March 2013 (when Invokana was approved) to October 2015.
 In about half of the cases, signs of kidney injury developed within a month of patients starting the drug.
 Most improved after they went off the drug.
 According to the FDA, signs of acute kidney injury include:

 - Swelling in the legs or feet

 The FDA ordered a labeling change to Invokana in 2015 over the drug’s bone fracture risk.
 The new safety information is based on data that shows Invokana is more likely than a placebo to cause bone fractures.
-The data comes from a post-marketing study the FDA ordered Janssen to conduct when Invokana was approved.
+The data comes from a post-marketing study that the FDA ordered Janssen to conduct upon Invokana's approval.

 Three case reports demonstrate a rare but potentially deadly Invokana side effect: acute pancreatitis (inflammation of the pancreas).